LongxiZhou/DLPE-method/README.md

 ## Overview
 This repository provides the method described in the paper:
 ```
-Longxi Zhou, et al. "Seeing the Unseen: Discovering Interpretable Sub-Visual Abnormalities in CT Scans of COVID-19 Patients and Survivors by Deep Learning"
+Longxi Zhou, et al. "An Interpretable Deep Learning Workflow for Discovering Sub-Visual Abnormalities in CT Scans of COVID-19 Inpatients and Survivors"
 ```

 ## Description